RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-01-building-an-os-x-app-with-rubymotion.markdown

 ###Disconnecting USB in a Hurry
 My only problem with USB-attached drives comes when I need to leave my desk in a hurry.
 You may have seen this message before:

-{% imgcap right /images/disk-not-ejected-properly.png In a hurry to eject? %}
+{% imgcap /images/disk-not-ejected-properly.png In a hurry to eject? %}

 All three of my USB drives are attached through a single USB hub.
 Yanking the cable while running for a meeting is… bad!
 Forgetting to eject even one of the USB drives is also bad.